 We have achieved an extremely high level of satisfaction among our customers and that has always been important to us.
 Of course, our service sometimes receives a complaint here and there, but these are rarely things that we are to blame for, and always things that we can clear up.
 We take care of it.

-Our customers’ wishes inspired us to customise our billing services so that we could accommodate a wide variety of systems and company philosophies.
+Our customers’ wishes inspired us to customize our billing services so that we could accommodate a wide variety of systems and company philosophies.
 Our comprehensive META search technology is complemented by integrated payment and billing solutions – that’s the key.

 Is your company a ‘leader or follower’?
 Do you formulate your own core values?

 We are pioneers – always have been, so we see ourselves as leaders, not followers.
 Our ideas are original, and we are constantly developing new ideas.
-Our values are honesty, reliability, openness, diligence and creativity if that counts as a virtue.
+Our values are honesty, reliability, openness, diligence, and creativity if that counts as a virtue.

 Trust is a difficult attribute to measure and a delicate dynamic to maintain.
 How do you maintain this with your employees?